A Robust Approach for LiDAR-Inertial Odometry Without Sensor-Specific Modeling: Introduction

 The main contribution of this paper is a robust and accurate 3D \lio pipeline that requires no sensor-specific modeling or tuning and can be deployed across diverse scenarios using the exact same parameters~(see~\figref{fig:motivation}).
 In our approach, we simplify IMU modeling by taking an alternative to either filtering or pre-integration.
 This approach reduces the requirements of detailed noise and bias characterization.
 Using this model, we propose a novel adaptive regularization scheme in the ICP-based 3D \lidar registration step, which further improves odometry accuracy.
 We demonstrate that our system achieves odometry results on par with, or better than, state-of-the-art methods.
-Finally, we already open-sourced our implementation at \url{https://github.com/PRBonn/rko_lio}.
-We provide an easy-to-install package via common system package managers such as pip to foster community use and further research.
+Finally, we open-source our implementation at \url{https://github.com/PRBonn/rko_lio} and further supplementary material is available at \url{https://prbonn.github.io/rko_lio/suppl.html}.
+We provide an easy-to-install package via common system package managers such as pip and apt to foster community use and further research.

 In sum, we make three key claims: our approach is (i)~able to perform on par or better than state-of-the-art \lio systems on pose tracking accuracy, (ii)~robust and applicable across different sensor configurations, robot platforms, and operational environments, and (iii)~usable in these diverse scenarios without any changes to configuration or underlying models.
 These claims are backed up by the paper and our experimental evaluation.